What Is Traditional Witchcraft?

 If the presence of the Roman gods surprises you, know that Britain was a Roman province for hundreds of years.
 There was considerable tolerance, mutual respect, and attraction between the Romans and native British peoples.
 Roman pagan practices intermeshed with British pagan practices very well and even the separate gods seemed to reflect their counterpart.
 For an example, while a number of goddesses were worshipped in Britain, the Roman goddess Diana become widely popular in Britain.

 The influence of Roman life and Roman religion greatly influenced many aspects of daily life in Britain.

 The recognition of a pantheon or of specific gods in personal practice is a dichotomy, a separation into two divisions, a ritual observance that is held separately and in the proper form of the original culture.
-In other words, we keep the gods' original observances as close to their original manner as possible (of course without animal sacrifice) in keeping Norse and Roman traditions.
+In other words, we keep the gods' original observances as close to their original manner as possible (of course without animal sacrifice) in keeping traditions.

 Magic and religious observances are held side by side, in a complimentary manner, at times in harmony with each other, but not together.
-Thus, we honour and observe the gods in their true manner.
+Thus, we honour and observe the Gods in their true manner.

-Next, The Spirits & The Spirit World.
+Next Part: Spirits & The Spirit World